cwchentw/lightweight-cms/content/howto/how-to-create-mdcms-theme.md

 ### Build Scripts for Front End Assets

-The Gulp build scripts in *default* theme of mdcms is not a required part of a mdcms theme.
+Gulp build scripts in *default* theme of mdcms is not a required part of a mdcms theme.
 You may delete them, adding your own build scripts for front end stacks of your theme.
 Automate your compilation so that you can invoke the whole process in a single command.